History of Lester Holt in Timeline

 February 24, 2025: Departure from NBC Nightly News Announced

-On February 24, 2025, the announcement was made that Lester Holt would be leaving NBC Nightly News in the summer of 2025 to become the full-time host of Dateline.
+On February 24, 2025, it was announced that Lester Holt would be leaving NBC Nightly News in the summer of 2025 after ten years as host.
+He would become the full-time host of NBC news magazine Dateline following his departure.